Last Updated: April 30, 2015

 with aging make seniors more susceptible, says clinical consultant

 pharmacist Lawrence Lemchen, who specializes in geriatrics in

 "I've filled prescriptions for 17 medications [for one elderly

 person]," says Lemchen.
 "When you're combining that many drugs and

 you add anything else to the mix, the likelihood increases that you

 are to cause an interaction of some sort."

-rejection).
-Other types of non-herbal supplements, such as
+poorly with prescription medications.
+Other types of non-herbal

 prescription medications, according to the American Council on